• Best-In-Class Survival Gear

 In a cold environment like Saskatchewan, the primary challenge in winter is staying warm.
 At -50°C, a common temperature in our climate, hypothermia can set in within just 5-7 minutes.
 The number-one threat to your survival in the winter is exposure to the elements.
 Further, your body will try to use calories to try and drive up the temperature of your body, a process called thermogenesis.
 The number one goal in these survival scenarios, is to ensure you have a constant source of heat, so you don’t burn through your precious calories.

-Warm outer layer: We recommend a natural fiber such as down, wool, or leather.
+We recommend a natural fiber such as down, wool, or leather.
 These materials are both insulating and long lasting.
-Ensure that your choice is both a windbreaker and waterproof on the outside for extra protection in a number of climates.
+Ensure that you have a winter jacket is both a windbreaker and waterproof on the outside for extra protection in a number of climates.

 2. Tools